daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D20: Aug 28 2017

+**Today's Progress**: Back into it.
+Reviewing my Bootstrap learning and using the information to clean up my Random Quote Machine.
+Should be ready to submit very soon!

+**Thoughts:** Had a brief existential crisis about what I should be studying.
+Realised there's not much point in studying web dev when that's not what I want to do (I'm shite at design).
+I had decided to drop it all and go back to Python/Arduino/code that makes stuff happen!
+However, I looked at the map in FCC and saw that it actually follows a trajectory I'd like to be on, so I'm sticking with it for now.

 ## R1D18-19: Aug 18-19 2017